asifmahmuddev/ctms/README.md

 **Freight is not handed over before it is paid for.** An order cannot reach Ready for Pickup or any stage beyond until its payment is settled; `TransportOrder.may_reach` answers that, and both the dropdown and the route acting on it read it, so withholding the option is presentation and the refusal is the guard.
 Ending an order early is never blocked.

+**Who may do what.** An account is a **member**, **staff**, an **administrator** or a **superuser**: a member books their own orders, staff run the freight desk, an administrator also deletes records and manages accounts, and a superuser appoints administrators.
+The rule lives on the account as `can_open_backoffice` and `can_administer_backoffice`, so the guards, the navigation and the menus all read one definition.

+**Acting on an account.** `Account.manageable_flags_for` answers which flags one account may set on another: a superuser sets `is_admin`, `is_staff`, `is_verified` and `is_active`; an administrator sets the last three, and only on members and staff.
+Nobody edits their own privileges, and a flag the actor may not set is removed from the form rather than merely hidden — `construct_instance` copies only fields that reach `cleaned_data`.

 Two flags decide whether an account works at all rather than what it may do: `is_verified` gates signing in and is set by opening the link registration emails, and `is_active` withdraws the account entirely.

+**Control panel.** A back office at `/backoffice/` — dashboard, accounts, orders, payments, enquiries — guarded by two mixins: one admits anyone who may open the panel, the other narrows the account pages to administrators.
+Every page and every action carries one, so nothing is guarded by omission, and every action posts.
+Django's own admin remains at `/admin/` for raw data work.

 **Finding a record.** Every table can be searched, narrowed, reordered and paged from the query string, so any view of one is an address that can be shared or bookmarked. `apps/common/lists.py` holds all of this once at **20 rows** a page, and each table declares its own columns, narrowings and orderings.

 **Asking before something cannot be undone.** One dialogue serves the whole site and no page reaches for the browser's own confirm box; a destructive control carries what is asked, what it costs and what accepting is called, and the dialogue takes its wording from whichever control raised it.
 The submission is held until someone accepts, and a keyboard alone can work it — Tab cycles inside it, Escape closes it, and focus returns to the control that opened it.

+**Reading a table.** A row lights up under the pointer, and a heading can be dragged wider by the grip at its trailing edge, with the widths kept against the table's own name and a **Reset columns** control to put them back.
+Only while the rows are real table rows: narrower than a laptop a row is stacked and names its own cells.

+Orders and payments are acted on from the record itself rather than through an action column, and accounts open in a tab of their own.
+Every search, narrowing and ordering is matched against what the page declares before it reaches the database.

 **Routing.** An address box offers places to pick from, and when both ends are known the journey is worked out as the order is placed and stored with it, so the order page draws its map without asking the service again.
 Road and rail route over the road network; air and sea, and any land journey the service declines, follow the great circle.
 Both calls are made from the server, so the key never reaches a browser, and an address typed by hand still places an order — simply without a map.